Nivekk/KOS/README.md

 Represents a targetable vessel

     SET X TO VESSEL("kerbRoller2").             // Initialize a reference to a vessel.
     PRINT X:DISTANCE.                           // Print distance from current vessel to target.
     PRINT X:HEADING.                            // Print the heading to the vessel.
     PRINT X:BEARING.                            // Print the heading to the target vessel relative to vessel heading.
+    PRINT VESSEL("kerbRoller2):DISTANCE         // It can also be used bare.

 ### SHIP